Introduction to nutrition, nutrient and their importance on crop production

 - Deformed fruits of papaya tree.

-- Vine plant with thickened internodes.
-Poor fructification and development of the berries.
+of the berries.
 In mango, leaves become pale green distorted & brittle

 leaves.